matthewlewis896/redlistManipulatr/README.md

 library(redlistManipulatr)
 ```

-### Workflow
+### Capabilities

-To see a workflow which approximates that used for Nature Map v1, use:
+To see a breakdown of the main functions of the package with examples see the `vignette`.

 ``` r
 vignette("redlistManipulatr")